 - Carlos Cid from SIMULA in Norway about “Cyber security and quantum technologies: friends or foes?”

-There will also be a panel debate, and it will focus on “Quantum hardware requirements for first life science applications: Status and outlook”.
+There was also a panel debate, and it focused on “Quantum hardware requirements for first life science applications: Status and outlook”.

-Laurence Habib, dean of TKD faculty, OsloMet, will close the conference.
+Laurence Habib, dean of TKD faculty, OsloMet, closed the conference.

 Contact us